 Late declarations open

-Clarifications to the Vacancy Tax By-law may be made throughout the year.
-By-law changes come into effect for the reference years specified in the by-law.
-Review the by-law changes
+Note Clarifications to the Vacancy Tax By-law may be made throughout the year.
+By-law amendments come into effect for the reference years specified in the by-law.
+Review the by-law amendments

-The Empty Homes Tax is also known as the Vacancy Tax and is imposed under the Vacancy Tax By-law No. 11674.
+Note The Empty Homes Tax is also known as the Vacancy Tax and is imposed under the Vacancy Tax By-law No. 11674 PDF file (185 KB).